-Whether it’s for work or passion or both, find your community.
+Whether it’s for work, passion, or both, find your community.
 If it doesn’t exist, maybe you’re the person to change that.

 Planning is a critical part of any marketing strategy.
 You need to know what you’re doing, when and why.
-The question is: how far should you plan ahead—three months, six months, a year?
+How far should you plan ahead—three months, six months, a year?

 Sitting down this time last year, would you have predicted that Fleets, TikTok, and Clubhouse would have been popular channels to target?